marcantondahmen/media-files/README.md

-# media-files
+# Media Files

-A collection of mockups for Automad and other packages
+A collection of mockups for Automad and other packages.

+&copy; 2020 Marc Anton Dahmen &mdash;
+MIT license